 Terrell Hills is always mentioned as one of the best suburbs in the San Antonio area.
 We’ll tell you the good about “Awesome Terrell Hills.”

-Fair Oaks Ranch is the second best ‘burb we looked at near San Antonio for 2018.
+Alamo Heights is the second best ‘burb we looked at near San Antonio for 2019.

 Here in Shavano Park, it’s really safe, and residents are just about as rich as you’ll see in the San Antonio metro area.

 The bad side?
 Schools are more crowded, and the cost of living puts a large part of the city out of reach for most families.